On some spectral properties of stochastic similarity matrices for data clustering

-We will now describe a particular clustering method which treats a collection of elements in the image as a dynamical system.
-Initially, each element is assigned a spacial coordinate in $\RR^m$, where $m$ is typically $2$ or $3$, regardless of its specific shape or size (for example, the location of the center of mass), and a set of quantifiers of its properties, e.g. color, shape, size or granularity.
+{\it Dimensionality reduction} of large data sets can be achieved by treating a collection of elements in a set as a dynamical system.
+For example, if a data set is an image, then, initially, each element of the image may be assigned a spacial coordinate in $\RR^m$, where $m$ is typically $2$ or $3$, regardless of its specific shape or size (for example, the location of the center of mass), and a set of quantifiers of its properties, e.g. color, shape, size or granularity.
 In this way we have a system of, say, $n$ particles.
 This collection of points is acted upon by a matrix whose $(i,j)$-th entries are correlation functions that depend on the distance between particles $i$ and $j$ and a measure of similarity of their properties.
 Such matrices are usually referred to as \emph{similarity matrices}.
 One application of the matrix to a $m \cdot n$-dimensional vector of coordinates produces a new state of the dynamical system.
 Before the next iteration, the entries of the matrix are updated.
-If the entries of the matrix are constructed appropriately then iterations of this dynamical system reduce distances between the elements with the similar properties.
-This process of clustering can be also understood in terms of the {\it dimensionality reduction}: if most of the eigenvalues are small in the absolute value, then the systems quickly converges to the span of the eigenvectors of only few dominant eigenvalues.
-Such dimensionality reduction has been used, e.g. in \cite{CoiLa}, to perform $k$-means clustering on a linear subspace of a smaller dimension.
+If the entries of the matrix are constructed appropriately then iterations of this dynamical system reduce distances between the elements with similar properties.
+This process of clustering can be also understood in terms of dimensionality reduction: if most of the eigenvalues are small in the absolute value, then the systems quickly converges to the span of the eigenvectors of only few dominant eigenvalues.
+Such dimensionality reduction has been used, e.g. in \cite{CoiLa} to perform $k$-means clustering on a linear subspace of a smaller dimension.
+Dimensionality reduction techniques have been extensively studied in \cite{CKLM}, \cite{CLLM1}, \cite{CLLM2}, \cite{PHHV}, \cite{NLCK}, \cite{LAF}, among other works.

-In this paper we analyze the spectrum of some similarity matrices, and provide an estimate for the gap between the leading eigenvalue and the rest of the spectrum.
+In this paper we analyze the spectrum of some similarity matrices, and address one specific, but nonetheless, important issue: that of the size of the gap between the leading eigenvalue and the rest of the spectrum.

+Estimates on the size of the leading eigenvalue of the kernel associated to the similarity matrix of a Gaussian mixture $P=\pi_1 P^1+\pi_2 P^2$ (with probabilities $\pi_1+\pi_2=1$), have been provided in \cite{Shi2}.
+It is clear from the above discussion that the best scenario for dimensionality reduction is the case when the leading eigenvalue is dominant as compared to the second leading eigenvalue.
+We address this case with the our main result of the paper: a theoretical bound on the spectral gap between the first and the second leading eigenvalues in a Gaussian mixture in terms of computable properties of univariate distributions in the mixture, such as the two leading eigenvalues and the leading eigenfunctions (see Section $\ref{section_gap}$ for the precise statement of the result).
+Dynamical clustering and the spectral gap result are illustrated through simulations in Sections $\ref{sims1}$ and $\ref{sims2}$.